eludris/eludris/README.md

 Eludris tries to combine the best parts of other popular social media platforms such as Discord, Reddit, Twitter and so on while not being one or the other.

-### We're currently at version 0.3.3, click [here](https://eludevs.pages.dev/changelogs/0-3-3) to check the changelog

 For more detailed info please visit our [docs](https://devs.eludris.com)